craigmiller160/terraform-k8s-server/README.md

 ### Running Terraform

+OUTDATED, RE-WRITE THIS

-For the dev environment, the `./dev.sh` script has been setup.
+For the dev environment, the `./tf.sh` script has been setup.
 This is a shortcut to enforcing the use of the Dev (aka Kind) Kubernetes with Terraform.
 This script can take whatever arguments `terraform` would.

 ### Working With NodePorts